Joel D. Heck: Career and family

 Heck holds the A.A. from Concordia University Wisconsin, the B.A. from Concordia Senior College, the M.Div. from Concordia Theological Seminary in Fort Wayne, Indiana, the Th.M. from Trinity Evangelical Divinity School in Deerfield, Illinois (where he studied under Gleason Archer and Walter Kaiser), and the Th.D. in Exegetical Theology from Concordia Seminary, St. Louis (Horace Hummel, advisor).
 He spent his seminary vicarage year serving under Rev. Walter Martin at Trinity Lutheran Church in Bogota, New Jersey.

 He served as pastor of Zion Lutheran Church, Valley Park, Missouri, from 1975 to 1984, chairing the LCMS's Missouri District Board of Evangelism for much of that time.
 He then served as a theology professor at Concordia University Wisconsin from 1984 to 1998, and as chief academic officer and then full-time theology professor at Concordia University Texas from 1998 to 2022.
+For the 2022-2023 year he served as Assisting Pastor at Redeemer Lutheran Church in Austin, Texas.
 During his sabbatical in Oxford, England, in 2004, he worked with Walter Hooper on Volume III of Collected Letters, the third and last volume of the letters of C. S. Lewis, by transcribing letters written by Lewis, convincing Walter Hooper to include the Great War letters, and doing bibliographical work on the book.
 A second sabbatical in 2012, this time in Cambridge, England, allowed him to do more work on Lewis, especially Lewis's essay "Modern Theology and Biblical Criticism" and Lewis's service on the Council of Westcott House, while staying at Westfield House, a theological college of the Evangelical Lutheran Church of England.

 During the decade between 1987 and 1997, Heck edited a quarterly periodical called Evangelism, devoted to encouraging and equipping Christian people for outreach.
 Besides authoring or editing fifteen books, he has written numerous articles, book reviews, and essays, most notably on topics related to C. S. Lewis.
 He has donated the Joel D. Heck Collection at the Marion E. Wade Center, Wheaton College.
 This is a collection of letters related to Lewis and originally written to Heck about the experiences of former students of Lewis and their impressions of Lewis as a teacher.
 Heck has researched events in the life of C. S. Lewis, catalogued day by day and year by year throughout Lewis' life, an extensive database of more than 700,000 words and more than 1,300 pages of biographical information called "Chronologically Lewis" that is available on his website.
 This database has led to the publication of a C. S. Lewis calendar through Concordia University Press, several articles, and at least three books.
 The research also contains the military record of Lewis' brother, Warren Lewis.

-Heck and his wife Cheryl have three adult children and live in Austin, Texas.
+Heck and his wife Cheryl have three adult children and have a home in Cincinnati, Ohio, where they currently live in retirement.